IronForgedClan/IronForgedBot/README.md

   Reverts the most recent database migration.

 - `make update-deps`\
-  Upgrades all project dependencies to their latest versions and rebuilds the dev container.
+  Resolves the latest dependency versions into `ironforgedbot/uv.lock` and rebuilds the dev container.

 - `make update-data`\
   Updates the data submodule to the latest commit from the private repository.